k4yt3x/video2x/README.md

 ## Introduction

-Video2X is a video/GIF/image upscaling software based on Waifu2X, Anime4K and SRMD written in Python 3.
+Video2X is a video/GIF/image upscaling software based on Waifu2X, Anime4K, SRMD and RealSR written in Python 3.
 It upscales videos, GIFs and images, restoring details from low-resolution inputs.
 Video2X also accepts GIF input to video output and video input to GIF output.

 Currently, Video2X supports the following drivers (implementations of algorithms).